damalialutfiani/Quizz-on-codecademy/Learn Python 3-Lesson6 String Methods.md

 7. Which of the following is a benefit of using .format() to include variables in your strings?

-	-	They let you update variales while printing a string.
+	a.
+They let you update variales while printing a string.

-	-	They are able to catch and process errors if a variable does not exist.
+	b.
+They are able to catch and process errors if a variable does not exist.

-	-	**It makes your code more legible.**
+	c.	**It makes your code more legible.**

-	-	They let you define variables within a string.
+	d.
+They let you define variables within a string.